Article 1 Company name, registered office

-(2) The company is registered in Bonn.
+(2) The registered office of the company is the UN City of Bonn.

 (2) The financial year corresponds to the calendar year.

 Article 6 Company bodies

 (1) The company bodies are the general meeting of shareholders (Article 9), the company management (Article 7), the Advisory Board for atmosfair Standards (Article 11) and the Supervisory Board (Article 14)